Last fact-checked: 15 August 2020

 The gastric band is the only reversible bariatric procedure.
 The band is adjustable and is inflated over the top part of the stomach to section this section off from the stomach below.
 The band can be inflated to create a smaller opening; the smaller the opening the less you will be able to eat, and this will generally reduce the number of calories consumed.

 This will depend on what type of bariatric surgery you have.
-Generally, most are performed laparoscopically (keyhole surgery) these days, which means you will not have large incisions, and the recovery time is far quicker.
+Generally, most are now performed laparoscopically (keyhole surgery), which means you will not have large incisions, and the recovery time is far quicker.

 Your surgery will be performed under a general anesthetic, and it typically takes several hours.

-You will need to give your digestive system time to heal, so you won’t be allowed to eat for a few days.
-After that, you will start on liquids, progressing to liquidized and soft foods and then eating normally.
+You will need to give your digestive system time to heal, so you won’t be allowed normal food intake for a few days.
+You will start on liquids, progressing to liquidized and soft foods and then eating normally.
 You will more than likely be given dietary guidelines, and a specific diet to follow for several months.
 You will need to be monitored frequently after your surgery, with blood tests to monitor your health.

 You may experience aching, feeling tired and cold in the first few months after surgery as your body adapts to the rapid weight loss, but these should pass in time.